microsoft/healthkit-to-fhir/README.md

 ### Create the factory

-Resources are created using "Factory" classes that can be initialized with an optional JSON configuration to provide additional data used to decorate the Resource.
+Resources are created using "Factory" classes that can be initialized with an optional JSON configuration to provide additional conversion data used to decorate the Resource.
 In the example below, an observation factory is initialized with no configuration.

 ```swift
 do {